The Free Application for Federal Student Aid (FAFSA) is an all-purpose application for the following programs:

 - The CA Dream Act Application is FREE

-- If you are interested in learning more about services for undocumented of AB540 students please visit Miramar's Dreamer Support Program
+- If you are interested in learning more about services for undocumented AB 540 students, please visit

-- You must re-apply for aid each year.
-You may do this by completing the on-line FAFSA application at https://studentaid.gov/h/apply-for-aid/fafsa, or for the Dream Act at https://dream.csac.ca.gov/landing.
+To be reconsidered for aid, you must re-apply for aid each year.
+You may do this by completing the online FAFSA application at https://studentaid.gov/h/apply-for-aid/fafsa, or for the Dream Act at https://dream.csac.ca.gov/landing.

 You should apply early for financial aid whether or not you have been accepted for admission to the San Diego Community College District.

 - Financial Aid Office cannot begin processing of your application until you apply for admission to the college.